remy-guillermin/WACCM-Analysis/Scripts/Description.md

 Because we can only find DST index values for one year, we need to regroup the three years into one file, this can be done easily with the `panda` package.

 # Hp30.ipynb
-We need to do the same with Hp30 index, but we use tje `json`package here.
+We need to do the same with Hp30 index, but we use the `json`package here.

 # Create_CSV.ipynb
 This script must be used only to create the global data files named like `global_data_5_48.csv`, where in this case `5` is the number of altitude slot and `48` the number of time slot.